AbuAzme/Effects/README.md

-# AbuAzme TV Effects with Points
+# AbuAzme TV Effects List

-<h2>Guide to AbuAzmeTV's special Effects on Live Stream using Points. </h2>
-"Check how many points you have before start using the effects"
+Check how many Points you have before start using the effects by typing !points

 <h3> Sound Effects </h3>